Lithography – Definition

 Litho printing is cost effective when it comes to large orders, like 100 copies or more.
 Once a printing plate has been prepared, it can be used over and over again.
 High quality plates can even last for more than a million prints if need be!
 Professional printing companies like Sun Print Solutions employ trained lithography experts who know how to prepare the printing machinery, ink, and plates the right way in order to produce the final product you are looking for.
 If you only need a few copies of an image and don’t need super-precise colors, then the time and preparation required for lithographic printing is probably not worth setting up.
 But when you have a big order to complete quickly, or you need branded colors, like Pantone colors, then lithography is definitely what you need.

-At Sun Print Solutions, we have years of experience helping customers produce beautiful and high quality printed materials in Utah.
+At Sun Print Solutions, we have years of experience helping customers produce beautiful and high quality printed materials.
 Lithography is a special style of printing that most people don’t have the training or equipment to do themselves, not to mention the time.
 We are here to help.

 If lithographic printing is what you’re looking for, send us the details of your offset printing project!
 We’ll get to work right away to bring your vision to life.
 It’s ok if you don’t know exactly what you need right now—our team is ready to answer your questions and help you nail down your project.